-If you’re a lover of a fine beach, take a look at Jersey’s Best Beaches here.
-You might want to book a multi-island trip!
+If you’re a lover of a fine beach, take a look at Jersey’s best beaches here.
+You might be inspired to book a multi-island trip!

 Let the Kids Explore

 If you’re traveling with smalls in tow, Herm is exceptionally safe and family friendly.
 I was happy to let my son wander off to explore with a friend when both boys were 9.
 We agreed a time to meet up for ice creams and I got a whole 2 hours of peace to relax and listen to the sounds of the sea.
 Pure heaven for me and the boys relished their new-found freedom.

-Ditch the Heels and Remember Your Walking Shoes
+Ditch the Heels, but Remember Your Walking Shoes

 One of the best things to do in Herm is to ramble along the scenic footpaths, relishing the wind in your hair.
 Walking at a very leisurely pace, you can walk right round the island in a couple of hours and your camera will be packed with photos!